truj1ll0/mkdocs-help-center/docs/multifactor-authentication.md

 # Multifactor authentication

-Multi-factor authentication (MFA) is a user verification method that requires more than one type of user validation, such as a password and a one-time passcode (OTP).
-It helps prevent unauthorized account access even if someone has acquired the username and password.
+Multifactor authentication (MFA) is a user verification method that requires more than one type of validation, such as a password and a one-time passcode (OTP).
+It helps prevent unauthorized account access even if someone has the username and password.

 During Early Access, you can use MFA for your organization’s Classy account.
-This will require admins to enter their password and OTP via the Okta Verify app on a mobile device to access your account.
+This will require admins to enter their password and OTP via Google Authenticator on a mobile device to access your account.

 !!! abstract "To use MFA on Classy, you need:"

     * A computer
     * A smartphone
-    * Okta Verify downloaded on your <a href="https://itunes.apple.com/ca/app/okta-verify/id490179405">iPhone</a> or <a href="https://play.google.com/store/apps/details?id=com.okta.android.auth">Android</a> device
+    * Google Authenticator downloaded on your <a href="https://apps.apple.com/us/app/google-authenticator/id388497605">iPhone</a> or <a href="https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US">Android</a> device

     **Want to participate?**